slackboxster/slackboxster.github.io/gencyber2017/lesson.md

             * change `anonymous_enable=YES` to `anonymous_enable=NO`
             * uncomment the line `#local_enable=YES` -- make it `local_enable=YES` (otherwise scorebot will have trouble...)
         3. save the file
-        4. restart the service to reload configuration: `service vsftp restart`
+        4. restart the service to reload configuration: `service vsftpd restart`
     * ordinary we would also allow local users to log in, however, we just need to keep the port open, not actually logging in since nagios can't log in..., so not enabling local users keeps things simple. :)
 5. Verify you are listening and anonymous is banned:
     * `netstat -tulpn | grep vsftpd`